ctnadovich/ebrevet/README.md

 ## Club/Region Webserver Support

-In order to support the eBrevet app for your Club/Region/Organization, you will need to configure a webserver to provide event details in JSON format on a public URL, and to accept JSON formatted results on another URL.
+In order to support the eBrevet app for your Club/Region/Organization, you will need to configure a webserver to provide event details in JSON format on a public URL, and to accept JSON formatted check-in results on another URL.
+This can be as simple as a static JSON file, or a dynamic database.
+The randonneuring.org webserver can provide proxy eBrevet web support for any club, or it can forward to the club webserver.

 ### Future Events JSON